 Instructions

-- Make 17 to 18 meatballs from the mixture (about the size of a golf ball) and as they are rolled, place them in the base of the slow cooker.
+- Roll Meatballs: Make 18 meatballs from the mixture and as they are rolled, place them in the base of the slow cooker.

-- Pour the sauce over the meatballs in the slow cooker.
+- Add Sauce to Slow Cooker: Pour the sauce over the meatballs in the slow cooker.

 Notes